wp-plugins/indieweb-post-kinds/readme.md

 **License:** GPLv2 or later
 **License URI:** http://www.gnu.org/licenses/gpl-2.0.html

-Post Kinds adds support for responding to and interacting with other sites using the standards developed by [IndieWebCamp](http://indiewebcamp.com).
-The standards work through simple microformats2 markup of the site and webmentions to allow sites to communicate with each other.
+Post Kinds adds support for responding to and interacting with other sites using the standards developed by IndieWebCamp

 ## Description ##